yazz/VisualJS/README.md

 Dynamic Land has been aninspiration for Visual Javascript in that we think that computing will be spatial in the future, hence the built in VR.
 We do see a future where the Visual Javascript editor could be used in a spatial way with VR to build programs.

 ### How does Visual Javascript compare to Bubble.io?
-As of May 2021 Bubble is a paid hosted web app builder and is good for building a public facing website.
+As of June 2021 Bubble is a paid hosted web app builder and is good for building a public facing website.
 Bubble is excellenet for build your low code startup's public facing site, so it is a different market space than Visual Javascript.

 ### How does Visual Javascript compare to DeFi?
 DeFi is more a market on many products than a single product, but Visual Javascript takes many inspirations from Blockchain and DeFi projects.
-We have considered how we could run Visual Javascript as a series of nodes, much like DFinity and Internet Computer.
+We have considered how we could run Visual Javascript as a series of nodes, much like DFinity and the Internet Computer.